 Supporting Transgender and Gender-Creative Children

-The evening will offer dialogue on gender basics, gender identity and sexual orientation, parental feelings and conflict, affirming vs. non-affirming parenting, finding the right community for you, your child and your family, the benefits of diversity, and we will offer a list of resources.
+The afternoon will offer dialogue on gender basics, gender identity and sexual orientation, parental feelings and conflict, affirming vs. non-affirming parenting, finding the right community for you, your child and your family, the benefits of diversity, and we will offer a list of resources.

 The event will be for parents and caregivers only, and we request that no children attend.
 This is to preserve a safe space where parents can feel able to ask sensitive questions and explore topics that may relate to their families.